Skip to main content

 Every round has a single RoundID identifier, which is used to identify the round across all actions.
 RoundID could be not unique across different games, so you should use it only in the context of the game.

-All requests from our platform to your should be processed in an idempotent way.
+All requests from our platform must be processed in an idempotent way.
 This means that if we send the same request multiple times, the result should be the same as if we sent the request only once.
 This is crucial to avoid any issues within our integration in case of network problems or other issues.
-We use txID field to ensure idempotency.

 Retry and refund policies